datalab-mi/Basegun-measure/README.md

-# Computer Vision - Gun Length Measurement
+# Computer Vision - Firearm Length Measurement
-Computer vision method for measuring the overall length of a gun in a picture
+Computer vision method for measuring the overall length of a firearm in a picture

 ## How does it work ?